tinsaye-simeneh/Glory-sports_bet/README.md

 # Glory-sports_bet
-Sport Booking site built for Glory Sports Bet with a collaboration
+Sport Booking site built for Glory Sports Bet by collaborating with other

 Contributors:
+- Heyeman
+- Yohannes
+- Eyosias
-- Heyeman, John, Eyosias, Yidnekachew
+- Yidnekachew